molstar/molstar/docs/v6-architecture.md

 The release also includes a standalone MolViewSpec builder, dependency-cycle removal, maintainer skills, updated developer docs, and workspace CI.

+Establish a rendering-backend boundary in `@molstar/graphics` for future WebGPU and other targets, retaining WebGL as the working implementation.
+The [rendering-backend design](v6-webgpu.md) covers the blast radius, minimal contracts, migration, and validation; a production WebGPU renderer and feature parity are later work.

 Out of scope:

 - Independent package versions or a package per parser/representation.